Annex 10 Data Protection Policy

 We will delete or amend any personal data that are found to be incorrect or out of date.
 If you are aware of any changes that must be made, please update our information by contacting us at firstname.lastname@example.org.

-4. The right to erase
+4. The right to restrict our processing and the right to erase

-Individuals may have a right to have personal data erased and to prevent processing in specific circumstances.
+You can ask us to restrict our processing, for example, permitting its storage but no further processing.
+Furthermore, individuals may have a right to have personal data erased and to prevent processing in specific circumstances.
 We will consider if these circumstances apply in a case by case basis.

 5. Right to lodge a complaint

-Without prejudice to any other administrative or judicial remedy, every data subject have the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement if the data subject considers that the processing of personal data relating to him or her infringes the Data Protection Regulation.
+Without prejudice to any other administrative or judicial remedy, every data subject has the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement if the data subject considers that the processing of personal data relating to him or her infringes the Data Protection Regulation.

 6. The right to withdraw consent